hippylib/soupy/paper/paper.md

 To this end, SOUPy makes use of FEniCS, an open source finite element library, to create and solve the underlying PDEs.
 The unified form language (UFL) [@AlnaesMartinLoggEtAl14] used by FEniCS allows users to conveniently define the PDE, QoI, and penalty terms in their variational forms.
-SOUPy is also integrated with hIPPYlib, an open source library for large-scale inverse problems, adopting its framework for automating adjoint-based derivative computation by leveraging the symbolic differentiation capabilities of UFL, and algorithms for efficient sampling of random fields.
+SOUPy is also integrated with hIPPYlib, an open source library for large-scale inverse problems, adopting its framework for automating adjoint-based derivative computation by leveraging the symbolic differentiation capabilities of UFL and algorithms for efficient sampling of random fields.
 As a core functionality, SOUPy implements sample-based evaluation of risk measures as well as their gradients and Hessians, where parallel-in-sample computation is supported through MPI.
-The resulting cost functionals can then be minimized using SOUPy's parallel implementations of large-scale optimization algorithms, such as L-BFGS [@LiuNocedal89] and Inexact Newton-CG [@EisenstatWalker96; @Steihaug83], or through algorithms available in SciPy [@2020SciPy-NMeth] using the provided interface.
+The resulting cost functionals can then be minimized using SOUPy's implementations of large-scale optimization algorithms, such as L-BFGS [@LiuNocedal89] and Inexact Newton-CG [@EisenstatWalker96; @Steihaug83], or through algorithms available in SciPy [@2020SciPy-NMeth] using the provided interface.

 <!-- Since the problem formulation can be conveniently supplied through their variational forms in SOUPy, the library allows researchers to rapidly prototype formulations for PDE-constrained OUU problems,
 and automatically handles the risk measure evaluations and derivative computations. -->

-Thus, SOUPy allows researchers to rapidly prototype formulations for PDE-constrained OUU problems
 <!-- by simply supplying the variational forms for the problem formulation, and leaving SOUPy to automatically handle the risk measure evaluations and derivative computations. -->

+Thus, SOUPy allows researchers to rapidly prototype formulations for PDE-constrained OUU problems.
 Additionally, SOUPy aims to facilitate the development and testing of novel algorithms.
 For example, SOUPy has been used in the development of Taylor approximation-based methods for the risk-averse optimization of turbulent flows [@ChenVillaGhattas19], metamaterial design [@ChenHabermanGhattas21], and photonic nanojets [@AlghamdiChenKaramehmedovic22], as well as groundwater extraction [@ChenGhattas21] subject to chance constraints.
 It has also been used to obtain baselines for the development of machine learning approaches for PDE-constrained OUU [@LuoOLearyRoseberryChenEtAl23].